glzbcrt/page-tracker/README.md

 ## Stack

-The application is a simple Java program using the Spring Boot framework.
+The application is a simple Java program using the **Spring Boot** framework.
 When I build the application a single JAR is created and you can find it in the releases page.
-The server view engine used is Thymeleaf.
+The server view engine used is **Thymeleaf**.

 I have created a PageTrackerRepository interface to store the page hits and contact requests.
 Later I created an implementation which persists the information in memory.
 I am using the dependency injection feature of Spring.

-For the front end I am using Bootstrap 4 for the UI and Handlebars.js to generate the Event Feed more easily.
+For the front end I am using **Bootstrap 4** for the UI and **Handlebars.js** to generate the event feed items more easily.

 ## JavaScript Snippet